 Etymology

-The word “obedience” originates from the Latin term oboedientia, which comes from oboedire—a combination of ob- meaning “toward” and audire meaning “to hear.”
-It literally means “to listen toward” or “pay attention to.”
-The word passed into Old French as obedience and entered Middle English by the 13th century.
-Originally, it emphasized listening attentively to those in power, especially within religious and royal frameworks. .
-Over centuries, its use expanded to educational, military, and legal domains.
-Today, the word still reflects this sense of dutiful behavior, whether voluntary or enforced.
-While its tone can be neutral or even virtuous, it also invites questions about personal agency and moral judgment in modern societies.
+The word “obedience” comes from the Latin oboedientia, from oboedire — a combination of ob- meaning “toward” and audire meaning “to hear.”
+Put simply, it carries the idea of “listening toward” or paying attention.
+It entered Old French as obedience and arrived in Middle English in the 13th century.
+Originally, it emphasized attentive listening to those in power, particularly in religious and royal contexts.
+Over the centuries, its use broadened to educational, military, and legal domains.
+Today, it still points to dutiful behavior, whether chosen willingly or enforced by circumstance.

 Example Sentences